Lauren approached Pryers for help and advice after she received a melanoma misdiagnosis (a form of skin cancer).

 Both shocked and relieved, Lauren felt as though she had the weight of the world taken off her shoulders.
 Though at the same time, she was angry at what her previous trust had put her through.
 Six years of feeling like her life was almost coming to an end.
 All of the thoughts and feelings that she went through were all for nothing.
 She had gone through the absolute worst, to hear that her old trust misdiagnosed her.

 Claiming Compensation After A Melanoma Misdiagnosis

 Still angry and confused about what she had gone through, Lauren approached Pryers to help her make a claim.
 Our expert medical negligence solicitors worked with independent doctors to assist with Lauren’s case.
-Our histologist retested Lauren’s original histology sample and also confirmed it was completely benign.
+The histologist we instructed retested Lauren’s original histology sample and also confirmed it was completely benign.
 We were pleased to be able to clarify this for Lauren after she had received two conflicting diagnoses.
 Furthermore, we helped prove that the melanoma misdiagnosis also had a detrimental effect on Lauren’s mental health.
 It had affected her everyday life and caused her to suffer from depression.